Manipulation is the World Handicap System complaint that never seems to go away.

 Talk to their attester too, as a score MUST be witnessed and, under ‘Appendix A (Rights and Responsibilities)’ of the Rules of Handicapping, golfers must act with integrity and certify scores of fellow players.

-“They say, ‘I didn’t think about that.’
-That person has got a responsibility to make sure that the card that’s handed in – or is submitted through the app – has the scores that the player recorded on those holes.
+That person has a responsibility to make sure the card submitted through a digital app – or handed in through the traditional fashion – contains the scores the player actually recorded on those holes.

-While some critics have rounded on the app, arguing it makes it easier for those who want to cheat to do so, Luke said the digital record that’s created when a player and a marker pre-register for a round, and certify afterwards, leaves electronic traces that clubs can use as evidence if they need to prove manipulation has taken place.
+While some critics have rounded on the app, arguing it makes it easier for those who want to cheat to do so, the digital record created when a player and an attester pre-register for a round, and certify afterwards, leaves electronic traces which clubs can use as evidence if they need to see whether manipulation has taken place.

-Luke also reiterated the power that handicap committees have, and the tools they can use, when they suspect foul play.
-If they do suspect any wrongdoing, the handicap committee must act, investigate, and follow their disciplinary procedure.
+Handicap committees also shouldn’t underestimate the power they have when they suspect foul play.
+If they do suspect any wrongdoing, they must act, investigate, and follow their disciplinary procedure.

 What do you think?
 Do we neglect the role of the golf scorecard marker, or should the player themselves ultimately take the responsibility?
-Let me know with a tweet.
+Let me know on X.